EMODnet/EMODnet-Biology-Phytoplankton-Greater-BalticSea/README.md

 ### Step 2.
 Download by dataset.
 In this step, we download the part of all these useful datasets that occur in the region of interest.
 For practical reasons this region is subdivided in many subregions - in that way the downloaded files are not too big and there is less risk of interruptions of the process.
 After download, all these files will be recombined into one big datafile.

+The regions of interest were selected from the intersect of the Exclusive Economic Zones and IHO sea areas (Flanders Marine Institute, 2020) created by [Marine Regions](https://www.marineregions.org).
+The numbers specified in this map are the [Marine Regiones MRGIDs](https://marineregions.org/mrgid.php) of each gazetteer feature.

 ![regions of interest](https://github.com/EMODnet/EMODnet-Biology-Phytoplankton-Greater-BalticSea/blob/master/regionsOfInterest.png)

 ### Step 3.
 Combine all downloaded datasets into one big dataset